 Robert Oatman Vandercook, (1866–1951), was the founder of the pre-press equipment company that bore his name.
 His interest in printing began when he was ten years old.
 It was claimed that in high school he built his first press on which he printed the school paper.* While a student at Northwestern University (class of 1888), he established the first university press.
 After graduating he managed the Evanston Press, a weekly newspaper known for its scoops regarding the Spanish-American War.

 After having positioned his flatbed cylinder proof press as essential composing room equipment and eliminating competitors, R.O.
 Vandercook fully retired by 1940.
-During WWII, the company, like so many others, retooled its plant to serve the war effort manufacturing parts for the 90 mm AA gun carriage, Norden bombsights and radar assemblies.
+During WWII, the company, like so many others, retooled its plant to serve the war effort manufacturing parts for the 90 mm AA gun carriage, Norden bombsights, and radar assemblies.
 In appreciation, Vandercook & Sons was awarded the Army-Navy Production Award “E” in 1944.
 R.O.
 Vandercook, a proud patriot, attended the ceremony.
 In a letter to The New York Times that year he railed against the influence of special interest groups as being detrimental to the best interests of democracy.
 In 1951, he died of pneumonia after a prolonged unknown illness at age 84.
-He was survived by his wife of 58 years, three sons and a daughter.
+He was survived by his wife of 58 years, Lue Emily Oatman (1872–1958), his three sons, and a daughter, Frances (1894–1968).